 - Details - The oldest evidence of horses in Egypt comes from Avaris: At the time of the first documented monetary crisis, "when the money failed in the land of Egypt and in the land of Canaan, all the Egyptians came to Joseph...
 So they brought their livestock to Joseph, and Joseph gave them bread in exchange for the horses, the flocks, the cattle" (Gen. 47).
 In a minor coincidence, according to Horses in Ancient Egypt, a brief article from University College London, "Horses were introduced into Egypt [from the North, of course] during the Second Intermediate Period (about 1700-1550 BC).
 The earliest remains of horses are a few bones from Avaris and the skeleton of a horse found at Buhen."
 (The fortress at Buhen, incidentally, was built by Senusret III, the king mentioned above.)

-- Ancient Egyptian literature parallels the Exodus: "Discussions of Exodus Parallels in the Egyptology Literature" begins on p.
-259 of Springer's 2015 text, Israel's Exodus in Transdisciplinary Perspective, as follows:
+- Ancient Egyptian literature parallels the Exodus: Brilliant scholars, those who first translated many hieroglyphic historical records, themselves noted parallels between the book of Exodus and the ancient Egyptian writings they were recovering for humanity.
+"Discussions of Exodus Parallels in the Egyptology Literature" begins on page 259 of Springer's 2015 text, Israel's Exodus in Transdisciplinary Perspective, as follows:

 Some 30 ancient Egyptian texts with Exodus "parallels" or Exodus-like content have been identified by 56 Egyptologists, archaeologists, and Semiticists from 1844 to date in the professional literature.
 Additional texts are identified in the present study for a total of more than 90 Egyptian texts containing Exodus parallels.

-Genesis predicted Israel's enslavement in a foreign land and their departure with great possessions (Gen. 15).
-Moses recorded the departure of the Jews from Egypt.
-The New Testament writers and even Jesus Christ affirmed various particulars (John 6:49-51).
-Timothy Mahoney interviewed key Egyptologists and others to discuss the long-noticed parallels (including often by the famed linguists who first translated the hieroglyphics) between Egyptian literature and the Exodus, including the Ipuwer Papyrus, the Berlin Fragment, the Brooklyn Papyrus, the Merneptah Stele, and the Amarna Letters.
-Evidence from Egyptian literature was presented by Brad C. Sparks at the scholarly 2013 Exodus Conference at the University of California San Diego documenting ancient Egyptian writings which parallel details of the Exodus, highlighting especially the parallels immediately noted by the scholars who translated the hieroglyphics and first published these significant historical records.
-This evidence will make up the second half of RSR's List of Evidence for the Exodus, which will continue here...
+In his first film, Mahoney interviewed key Egyptologists and others to discuss the long-noticed parallels (including often by the famed linguists who first translated the hieroglyphics) between Egyptian literature and the Exodus, including the Ipuwer Papyrus, the Berlin Fragment, the Brooklyn Papyrus, the Merneptah Stele, and the Amarna Letters.
+Far more extensive evidence from ancient Egyptian literature was presented by Brad C. Sparks at the scholarly 2013 Exodus Conference at the University of California San Diego documenting such historical accounts.
+RSR now turns its attention to this evidence.

 Ipuwer: "Behold, Egypt is fallen to the pouring of water; and he who poured water [mocking the Nile god Hapi] on the ground, seizes the mighty in misery. ...
 The river is blood."